List of speakers of the Uttarakhand Legislative Assembly

 The Speaker of the Uttarakhand Legislative Assembly is the presiding officer of the Legislative Assembly of Uttarakhand, the main law-making body for the Indian state of Uttarakhand.
-The Speaker is elected in the very first meeting of the Uttarakhand Legislative Assembly after the general elections for a term of 5 years from amongst the members of the assembly.
+The Speaker is elected in the first meeting of the Uttarakhand Legislative Assembly after the general elections for a term of 5 years from amongst the members of the assembly.
 The Speaker must be a member of the assembly.
 The Speaker can be removed from office by a resolution passed in the assembly by an effective majority of its members.
 In the absence of Speaker, the meeting of Uttarakhand Legislative Assembly is presided by the Deputy Speaker.

 Eligibility

 The Speaker of the Assembly must: